46319943/GeoRegression/README.md

 X, y, points = generate_sample(500, f_square, coef_strong, random_seed=1, plot=True)
 X_plus = np.concatenate([X, points], axis=1)
 ```

+## Shared Parameter Explanation
+Several parameters are shared across different model implementations and are used to construct weight matrices for both spatial and spatiotemporal dimensions:

+- `kernel_type`: Determines the kernel function used for spatial weighting.
+Accepts standard kernel types:
+  - `'bisquare'`: A commonly used kernel that provides smooth distance-based weighting
+  - `'gaussian'`: Gaussian kernel for distance-based weighting

+- `neighbour_count`: Controls the kernel bandwidth for spatial weighting:
+  - If an integer (e.g., 50): Uses a fixed kernel bandwidth equal to the distance to the specified number of nearest neighbors
+  - If a decimal between 0 and 1 (e.g., 0.3): Uses an adaptive kernel bandwidth equal to the distance to the specified percentage of nearest neighbors

 ## SpatioTemporal Random Forest (STRF)
 - The `WeightModel` class provides the basic weighted framework for regression.